sral1993/ECEN-5023-Low-Power-Embedded-Design-Techniques/README.md

 <br>
 <p> <b> OVERVIEW </b> </p>

 This application intended to measure the speed of every vehicle that passes on a state highway and check if the speed exceeds a threshold.
 If so, the respective vehicle  number plate is transmitted using Zigbee which is then stored in an NFC Tag.
-The data could be retrieved any time using an NFC enabled phone.
+The data could be retrieved any time using an NFC enabled phone.<br>
 <br>
 <img src="https://github.com/sral1993/ECEN-5023-Low-Power-Embedded-Design-Techniques/blob/master/OurPCB.png" alt="OurPCB">